chensheni/data-science-projects/ab-test-game/README.md

+# Mobile Games: A/B Testing #

+Analyze an A/B test from the popular mobile puzzle game, Cookie Cats.

 This script provides a structured attempt for implementing A/B testing in game development.
 It begins with an overview of A/B testing knowledge, highlighting the core questions developers seek to answer, such as t-statistic, p-value, and comprehensive decision making.
 The script then covers practical steps for setting up A/B tests, including creating test groups, data exploration, minimum sample size calculation, t-test (assumptions verification and test implementation) and effect size.

 refereces: